Overview of course element types

 Course element status examples:

-Course element bibliography: The lock-symbol points to restrictions concerning the access and/or visibility of this course element.
+Course element Bibliography: The lock-symbol points to restrictions concerning the access and/or visibility of this course element.
 The green check mark symbolises that a course element is ready to be published.
 After the element is published, the symbol disappears.
-Thus, you are always informed about which course elements contain unpublished changes.
+Thus, you will always have an additional overview of course elements that contain changes which have not yet been published.

-Course element single page: In the case of this course element, some information is still missing.
+Course element Single Page: In the case of this course element, some information is still missing.
 Additionally, the element is subject to restrictions for visibility and access.
-The course element cannot be published and is thus not visible to any user.
+The course element cannot be published and is thus not visible to any user in the course view.

-A legend to the symbols can be found in the course editor at the end of the page.
+A legend to the symbols can be found in the course editor at the bottom of the page.